 A Few Last Things

 I hope you have found this Roberts Regional Wedding Guide helpful.
+Much of the info here was pulled from Kim and Geoff’s master document.
 While I have focussed on Roberts Regional Recreation Area, much of the information outlined above could be used for planning a wedding in other outdoor venues with minimal onsite infrastructure.
 If there is additional information that you wish I addressed or specific questions you have, please comment below.
 Also, if you missed the links to Jessica and Ethan’s or Laura and John’s wedding at Roberts, make sure to check those out for additional ideas.